-The FTE factor was calculated for each public body based on 2020/21 expenditure and the number of FTEs generated in 2020/21.
+The FTE factor was calculated for each public body based on 2022/23 expenditure and the number of FTEs generated in the 2022/23 financial year.
 Based on the calculated value, a cost effectiveness performance factor was determined as per the following table.

-Table 2: Ranges for cost effectiveness performance factors
+Table32: Ranges for cost effectiveness performance factors